 Does it hurt?

-How long does the needles stay in for?
+How long do the needles stay in for?

-If you have a chronic ailment a minimum of 5 treatments are recommended.
-Some conditions require more treatments.
-In acute cases (e.g. a sore throat) 1 -2 treatments might be all that is needed.
+Most patients for chronic problems will do well having 5 treatments within a 2 week period to get the best results.
+Then treatments can be spread out.
+In acute cases (e.g. a sore throat) 1 -3 treatments (subsequent daily treatments) might be all that is needed.
 All needles are brand new and only used once.

 The difference between Chinese Medicine and Western Medicine